sumitchawandia/Android-testing/README.md

 # Android-testing
-A begginer level projectt for testing android application
+A beginner level project for testing android application